x

 The American Cultural Elite

 Muir Ranch is on the other side of the wilderness business spectrum, specializing in providing solitude to the highest levels of the American Urban Elite.
-Muir Ranch has only recently has begun to demonstrate more enjoyment with, rather than toleration of, backpackers.
+Muir Ranch has only recently begun to demonstrate more enjoyment with, rather than toleration of, backpackers.
 Muir Ranch has even begun offering backpackers the opportunity to fill vacancies in their accommodations when available.
 And I must say, dealing with Pat is always a real pleasure, even before Muir became "Officially" backpacker friendly.

 I like Pat.
 You will meet the nicest people at the resupply points.